pradyumn2803/Resume-Analyser/README.md

 Database: 0
 ```

+Make sure Redis is running before starting the RQ worker.

 ---

 # Run the Backend

-Start the Flask application:
+From the `backend` directory:

 ```bash
 python run.py
 ```

-The backend will be available at:
+The backend runs on:

 ```text
 http://localhost:5000